CPPL/EasySafari/README.md

-#EasyPin Icon Plugin
+#EasySafari Plugin

-EasyPin Icon Plugin is a standard Joomla plugin that lets you add an icon to be displayed by the pinned tab feature of Safari 9.
+EasySafari Plugin is a standard Joomla plugin that lets you add an icon to be displayed by the pinned tab feature of Safari 9.

 ##Basic Usage Steps